Whole-Brain Connectomic Graph Model Enables Whole-Body Locomotion Control in Fruit Fly: Related Work

-\textbf{Embodied movement control.} In parallel, embodied intelligence research has advanced locomotion in simulated humanoids~\citep{Kumar2021,Cheng2024}, quadrupeds~\citep{Ding2021}, and musculoskeletal agents~\citep{he2024icml,Wei2025} using reinforcement learning.
+\textbf{Embodied movement control.} In parallel, embodied intelligence research has advanced locomotion in simulated humanoids~\citep{Kumar2021,Cheng2024}, quadrupeds~\citep{Ding2021}, and musculoskeletal agents~\citep{he2024icml,Wei2025,Chiappa2024} using reinforcement learning.
+RL-trained recurrent agents have also been shown to reproduce insect-like emergent behaviors and analyzable neural dynamics in sensorimotor tasks~\citep{Singh2023}.
 In the Drosophila domain, physics-based models such as NeuroMechFly~\citep{LobatoRios2022,WangChen2024} and flybody~\citep{Vaxenburg2025} have enabled detailed simulations of walking and flight in MuJoCo~\citep{todorov2012mujoco}.
 Yet, controllers for these systems are typically built from generic MLPs or manually designed central pattern generators, lacking direct biological grounding.
 This limits both interpretability and the ability to connect neural structure to behavior.
 Our work differs by directly embedding the connectome into the controller architecture, combining embodied simulation with structural priors to study both performance and neural representation.